[Updated] Edo 2020: APC screening committee disqualifies Obaseki

 The committee chairman was implored by the APC National Chairman, Adams Oshiomhole to reveal the committee’s findings instead of making it discreet.

 Unveiling the names of the aspirants unfit to contest for the Edo Governorship Election, Ayuba listed; Hon.
-Osari Obazee, and Engr.
+Matthew Iduoriyekemwen, and Engr.
 Chris Ogiemwonyi and Governor Godwin Obaseki.

 ALSO READ: Oshiomhole’s rascality in APC: I won’t appeal outcome of unjust screening exercise — Obaseki